What Are the Benefits of Spinal Cord Stimulation?

 Many people experience improvements in their pain symptoms and quality of life after receiving spinal cord stimulation.
 Some of these benefits may include:

-- Significant and sustained reduction in chronic pain1
+- Significant and sustained reduction in chronic pain1,2

-- Improved ability to function and participate in activities of daily living1
+- Improved ability to function and participate in activities of daily living1,2

 In addition, this treatment:

-- Has been proven to be safe and effective when used as directed
+- Has demonstrated safety and effectiveness when used as directed

 - Can be adjusted to provide different levels of stimulation for various activities and times of day